micro-os-plus/web-jekyll/pages/user-manual/semaphores.md

 ## Overview

-Semaphores are one of the oldest mechanisms introduced by multitasking systems, being used both for resource management and synchronisation.
+Semaphores are one of the oldest mechanisms introduced by multitasking systems, being used both for managing common resources and synchronisation.

+Managing common resources, in its simple form, prevents several threads to concurrently use a shared resource by blocking access of all other threads until the thread that acquired the resource releases it.

-Synchronisation is required to efficiently implement blocking I/O; when a thread requires some data that is not yet available (for example by performing a `read()`), it is not efficient to poll until the data becomes available, but it is much better to suspend the thread and arrange for the data producer (usually an ISR) to resume the thread when the data is available.
+Synchronisation is generally required to efficiently implement blocking I/O; when a thread requires some data that is not yet available (for example by performing a `read()`), it is not efficient to poll until the data becomes available, but it is much better to suspend the thread and arrange for the data producer (usually an ISR) to resume the thread when the data is available.

 In µOS++ there are two basic synchronisations mechanisms: **semaphores** and **event flags**.

 A [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)) is a synchronisation mechanism offered by most multitasking systems.
 In its simplest form, a semaphore is similar to the real-world traffic light, which blocks access to a segment of road in certain conditions.

-The semaphore concept was invented by the Dutch computer scientist [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_Dijkstra) and historically it is said to be inspired by the railroad semaphore (the binary semaphore, which controls access to a single resource).
+The semaphore concept was introduced in 1965 by the Dutch computer scientist [Edsger Dijkstra](https://en.wikipedia.org/wiki/Edsger_Dijkstra) and historically it is said to be inspired by the railway semaphore (the binary semaphore, which controls access to a single resource by bracing the critical section with the `P(S)` and `V(S)` primitives).

 <div style="float:right; margin-left: 10px;">
 <img src="{{ site.baseurl }}/assets/images/2016/160px-Rail-semaphore-signal-Dave-F.jpg" />
 </div>

-The concept was later extended to control access to an arbitrary number of resources (the counting semaphore).
+The concept was later extended by another Dutchman, Carel S. Scholten, to control access to an arbitrary number of resources.
+In his proposal the semaphore can have an initial value (or count) greater than one (thus the counting semaphore).

 Semaphores were originally used to control access to shared resources.
-However, depending on the application, better mechanisms exist to manage common resources, like locks, mutexes, etc. Semaphores are best used to synchronize a thread with an ISR or with another thread (unilateral rendezvous).
+However, depending on the application, better mechanisms exist now to manage shared resources, like locks, mutexes, etc. Semaphores are best used to synchronize a thread with an ISR or with another thread (unilateral rendezvous).

 ## Semaphore types